joydriver-sys/Cataclysm-Bright-Nights---Rebalance-Mod/README.md

 # Not-changed log

 - It should be noted that mutations are completely untouched, along with bionics such as Subdermal Carbon Filament and Active Defense System.
-This makes post-threshold armor mutations very attractive options for their encumbrance values.
+This makes post-threshold armor mutations very attractive options for their encumbrance values, and mutants in general have been effectively buffed.

 # Testing